 Buyers, on the other hand, often want to limit the scope by excluding publicly available information or information that is already in their possession to reduce any chance of unintentionally breaking the agreement or restricting their other operations and investment decisions.

 The length of time the NDA is enforced on all parties is critical as, again, private equity firms have complex structures with different implications for different functions of the business.
-An NDA that is in effect for too long could risk the firm’s ability to hire certain people, trade with certain companies, or pursue new acquisitions.
+A private equity NDA that is in effect for too long could risk the firm’s ability to hire certain people, trade with certain companies, or pursue new acquisitions.

 People are the most important part of any organization.
-As such, companies that are for sale will often include in NDAs a non-solicit provision that prevents anyone evaluating the deal from seeking to hire or attract the target company’s employees to either the firm or sometimes any of its portfolio companies.
+As such, companies that are for sale will often include a non-solicitation clause in NDAs that prevents anyone evaluating the deal from seeking to hire or attract the target company’s employees to either the firm or sometimes any of its portfolio companies.

 The length of time this restriction is in place is critical as it can often affect multiple elements of an asset manager’s operations and requires careful coordination with internal human resource departments to ensure compliance with the agreement.
 Sellers may include their affiliated businesses, and sometimes want to make a distinction between inducing and encouraging an employee to move, and the hiring of its employees that takes place without encouragement.